 8. PENALTY SYSTEM

-8.1 A two-turns penalty (720°) must be completed by a boat after a rules infraction with another boat at the earliest time possible.
+8.2 A two-turns penalty (720°) must be completed by a boat after a rule infraction with another boat at the earliest time possible.
 A one-turn penalty (360°) must be completed by a boat touching a mark.

-8.2 Any rule disputes must be brought to the attention of the Race Committee at the conclusion of the race, and will be settled at the conclusion of racing for the day.
+8.3 Any rule disputes must be brought to the attention of the Race Committee at the conclusion of the race and will be settled at the conclusion of racing for the day.

-The regatta will be scored according to the ASC Regatta Organization 2016document distributed to the ASC membership.
+9.5 The regatta will be scored according to the ASC Regatta Organization 2021 document distributed to the ASC membership.

 This regatta comprises a portion of the ASC seasonal and annual championships.
 No prizes will be distributed at this regatta.